Jonathan Haaswritingthemesnowusesabout

 The test for an AI system isn't whether the user enjoyed the interaction.
 It's whether the system helped them think more clearly.
 Those are often different outcomes, and optimizing for the wrong one produces an echo chamber with autocomplete.

-The Apple Ruling: A Win That Might Hurt More Than Help
+Next on this shelf: The Apple Ruling: A Win That Might Hurt More Than Help

 emailgithubx